The Modern Guide to Sane Living

 Start Your Own Carbon-Sequestering Project

-This 1998n PDF is still applicable today.
+This 1998 PDF is still applicable today.
 It might seem intimidating, but go straight to the working examples near the end.
-If you have questions, send us an email and we can help.
+If you have questions, head to our Contact form and we can help.